docker/docs/_includes/admin-users.md

 2. {{ member_navigation }}
 3. Select {{ invite_button }}.
 4. Select **Emails or usernames**.
 5. Follow the on-screen instructions to invite members.
-Invite a maximum of 1000 members and seperate multiple entries by comma, semicolon, or space.
+Invite a maximum of 1000 members and separate multiple entries by comma, semicolon, or space.

   > **Note**
   >